jeseyfried/ai-history-syllabus/syllabus.md

 - **Report 1:** For this first report, you will evaluate the historical work of an AI chatbot of your choice on a topic of your choice.
 You will give the chatbot a series of prompts that you have workshopped in class about the history of your topic.
 After the chatbot generates an answer for you, or a series of answers, that add up to at least fifteen pages, you will report on the quality of historical thinking demonstrated in the chatbot's answer.
 You will also conduct your own research on the topic in order to ascertain what relevant historical evidence the chatbot might have excluded in its answer. <br style="clear: both">
 - **Historical Narrative 1:** After several practice rounds in class, you will use at least two AI chatbots to write a historical narrative on a topic of your choice.
 You will work with the chatbot as a co-intelligence and not as a replacement for your own thinking.
 The historical narrative will be assessed based on the quality of the historical analysis according to standards for historical writing in peer-reviewed scholarly publications.
 These criteria include: quality of evidence selected to support an argument, the significance of the evidence makes sense for the narrative's thesis statement, and the causal explanation includes all relevant historical conditions/events. <br style="clear: both">
 - **Report 2:** You will work on this report about halfway through the course.
 By that time you will have experience with the capabilities and limitations of AI chatbots for constructing historical narrative.
 In this report, you will carry out experiments in radical new forms for presenting historical content.
 Based on the work you do in Weeks 9-12 of the course, you will pick two radical new approaches to historical narrative to present to your classmates in this report.
 Everyone in the class will have access to what everyone else writes for Report 2. <br style="clear: both">
 - **Historical Narrative 2:** This is the culminating product for the class.
-You can think of this as a repeat of the process for Historical Narrative 1, but this time with additional new flavors that emerged from the work carried out by you and your classmates for Report 2.
+You can think of this as a repeat of the process for Historical Narrative 1, but this time with additional new elements and flavors that emerged from the work carried out by you and your classmates for Report 2.
 Based on a new historical topic of your choice you will write another narrative with the co-intelligence of at least two AI chatbots.
 Your historical narrative will be assessed according to the criteria used for the first one, and also based on how successful you were with the innovations that you chose to include from the experiments profiled in the Report 2 submissions from your classmates.<br style="clear: both">

 ## Grading Scale
 Grades will be assigned on a +/- scale <br style="clear: both">